 Last night was the presentation of the Knichel Logistics Title IX Award, an annual scholarship given on behalf of the Western Pennsylvania Positive Athlete program.
-This year's award was given to two very deserving female student athletes from Seneca Valley High School.
+This year's award was given to three very deserving female student athletes - two from Seneca Valley High School and one from West Allegheny.
 Isabella DeFabbo and Karlie Martin, both seniors at Seneca Valley, were presented their awards by Kristy Knichel.
-We foresee great things from both of these hard-working and motivated individuals!
+Mackenzie Walters of West Allegheny was presented with her award by Dana Lion.
+We foresee great things from all of these hard-working and motivated individuals!

 About the winners (per their nominator):